sentenz/convention/about/technical-dept.md

 - Code and architecture refactoring

-### Test Debt
+### 2.2.
+Test Debt

 - Test coverage
-  > [Software testing](software-testing.md) is used to ensure that expected business systems and product features behave correctly as expected.
+  > [Software testing](../about/software-testing.md) is used to ensure that expected business systems and product features behave correctly as expected.

-### Design Debt
+### 2.3.
+Design Debt

 Design debt is closely linked to structuring features and adhering to design patterns or the architecture of your codebase.

-Use features by [Git hooks](git-hooks.md) to trigger actions at certain points of the development to enforce conventions, guidelines, standards, and policies:
+Use features by [Githooks](../about/githooks.md) to trigger actions at certain points of the development to enforce conventions, guidelines, standards, and policies:

 - pre-commit to enforce coding standards and codebase linting
 - commit-msg to enforce commit messages by [Conventional Commits](../convention/conventional-commits.md)
-- pre-push to enforce branches by [Branching Strategies](branching-strategies.md)
+- pre-push to enforce branches by [Branching Strategies](../about/branching-strategies.md)
-- pre-rebase to enforce standards by [Merging Strategies](merging-strategies.md)
+- pre-rebase to enforce standards by [Merging Strategies](../about/merging-strategies.md)

-### Knowledge Debt
+### 2.4.
+Knowledge Debt

 Actively share knowledge about features and important codebase changes.